America could see a century’s worth of sea rise in just 30 years - NewsBreak

 However, the worst of the long-term sea level rise from the melting of ice sheets in Antarctica and Greenland probably won’t kick in until after 2100, the study’s lead author said.

-Because of climate change, the nation’s coastlines on average will see as much sea level rise in the next 30 years as they did in the previous century , said lead author William Sweet, an oceanographer for NOAA’s National Ocean Service.ALSO ON WJBF: Parent appeals to ban To Kill A Mockingbird in Columbia County schools
+Because of climate change, the nation’s coastlines on average will see as much sea level rise in the next 30 years as they did in the previous century , said lead author William Sweet, an oceanographer for NOAA’s National Ocean Service.MORE: Remington to pay $73M in settlement with families of Sandy Hook school shooting victims

 Warmer water expands, and the melting ice sheets and glaciers adds more water to the worlds oceans.